 They put the pregnancy at the top of the list and try to avoid the problems in marriage like the plague.

 It is an understandable response but is not the way to handle marriage difficulties.
 Taking a passive approach to relationship stress during pregnancy will only hurt the relationship.
 Leaving them to fester allows them to grow.

 The conflict and tension have to be removed from the marriage so once the baby arrives, the focus can be put on being amazing parents and maintaining a happy marriage.

-What are the most common marriage problems during pregnancy?
+Most common marriage problems during pregnancy

-There are a lot of marriage problems that can arise during pregnancy.
+There are a lot of marriage struggles and pregnancy problems that can arise during pregnancy.
 If you are reading this, you are probably facing at least one and looking for a solution to maintain that strong marital bond.

 1. Lack of communication